 • You can choose your car and book online with no hidden costs.

 • They have pick-up and drop-off at 28 locations around Montenegro instead of just the two airports and a couple of coastal towns.
+In fact, when we rented a car from Localrent, the agency brought the car to our house!

-• In the unlikely event there’s a dispute between you and the car rental company, the company will often give in because they get so much business from Myrentacar.com.
+• In the unlikely event there’s a dispute between you and the car rental company, the company will often give in because they get so much business from Localrent.com.
 When you’re dealing directly with a rental car company you don’t really have any bargaining power.

 • Driver’s license.